 The process formerly known as deportation, involving the formal removal of an alien from the United States, is now known as removal.
 U.S. Immigration and Customs Enforcement (ICE) is the federal agency that removes aliens from the United States who are subject to a final order of removal issued by an immigration court or following an administrative removability review.

 The removal process can involve several hearings, and immigrants are allowed to have legal representation for these hearings.
 Removal proceedings can be extremely stressful and enormously complex.

 If you believe you are being targeted for removal or your loved one is being detained by ICE, it is in your best interest to immediately retain legal counsel.
 The Gonzalez Law Group represents clients in communities throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

-Our immigration attorneys in Houston can determine the most effective strategies to help you or your loved one avoid removal.
+Our immigration attorneys in Houston can determine effective strategies to help you or your loved one try to avoid removal.
 You can have our lawyers review your case and answer all of your legal questions when you call (832) 530-4070 to receive a free initial consultation.

 Harris County Deportation/Removal Information Center

 - Types of Relief from Deportation/Removal in Texas

 Many removal proceedings begin with the arrest of an immigrant by a local law enforcement agency or United States Border Patrol.
 Arrested aliens are usually turned over to ICE, which decides whether to take custody or initiate removal proceedings.